telerik/blazor-docs/knowledge-base/grid-dynamic-column-template.md

 While all of this is possible with templates in the markup, some code may get repetitive (especially casting the `context`) and/or may be harder to debug.
 You can extract templates to the C# portion of your component by defining the `RenderFragment` object yourself.

-Another option is, to create a child component that receives the `context` and provides the required casting and rendering on its own.
-This is a well documented approach in the framework so this article will focus on the specific way of writing a `RenderFragment`.
+Another option is, of course, to create a child component that receives the `context` and provides the required casting and rendering on its own.
+This is a well documented approach in the Blazor framework so this article will focus on the specific way of writing a `RenderFragment`.

 >caption Using a `RenderFragment` in the C# code to create a template by passing a field name to it so you can extract particular information based on that field with Reflection.